jmonahanATU/computational_theory_assesment/README.md

 I showed how each one works with examples.

 ### Task 2: Hash Functions
-I took a hash function from a C programming book and made it work in Python.
+I took a hash function from the C programming example and made it work in Python.

 ```python
 def hash_string(s):